pybalt/problem-solving/README.md

 # problem-solving
-This is a repo with problem-solving using TDD with JEST Framework
+This is a repo with of problem-solving where I did some exercises using TDD with JEST Framework.
+After N8 I Switched to TypeScript.

 | N folder | Name of the problem |
 |--|--|